hannatang-beep/GR5999-Master-Thesis-GSS-PartyID/README.md

 Below is an overview of each Python module and its role in the data pipeline.

 ## 🧠 Key Features
-- Handles variable selection using LASSO with VIF filtering
+- Performs variable selection using LASSO with cross-validation and VIF filtering.
-- Supports missing data imputation and variable encoding
+- Constructs a final multinomial logistic regression model based on LASSO-VIF selected predictors.
-- Compares logistic regression with tree-based classifiers (Random Forest, XGBoost)
+- Compares this model with tree-based classifiers (Random Forest, XGBoost) using the same set of predictors.
+- Includes 5-fold stratified cross-validation and performance metrics (accuracy, macro F1, AUC, Brier).
-- Outputs cleaned datasets and publication-ready summary tables for appendices
+- Outputs publication-ready tables and figures for all model results and appendices.

 ## 🧹 Files Overview